-- Developing a procurement strategy and adopting appropriate best practice procurement policies, principles, processes and procedures for all goods, services and works will enhance achievement of Council objectives. - The elements of best practice applicable to local government procurement incorporate: - broad principles covering ethics, value for money, responsibilities and accountabilities; - o guidelines giving effect to those principles; - o a system of delegations; - procurement processes with appropriate procedures; - o an awareness of supply chain relationships and market conditions; and - o a professional approach.
+- Developing a procurement strategy and adopting appropriate best practice procurement policies, principles, processes and procedures for all goods, services and works will enhance achievement of Council objectives such as sustainable and social procurement, bottom-line cost savings, supporting local economies and achieving innovation to create better services for the community. - The elements of best practice applicable to local government procurement incorporate: - broad principles covering ethics, value for money, responsibilities and accountabilities; - o guidelines giving effect to those principles; - a system of delegations; - procurement processes with appropriate procedures; - o an awareness of supply chain relationships and market conditions; and - a professional approach.

-Council requires that Council's contracting, purchasing and contract management activities:
+Council requires that Council's contracting, purchasing and contract management activities endeavour to:

-- support Council's corporate strategies, aims and objectives; - consider the whole life cycle of an acquisition from initial concept to the end of the useful life of an asset, including its disposal; - · achieve value for money; - can demonstrate that public money has been well spent; - are conducted, and are seen to be conducted, in an impartial, fair and ethical manner; - seek continual improvement including the embrace of innovation and technological initiatives; - generate and support business in the local community; and - required to comply with the Human Rights Charter.
+- support Council's corporate strategies, aims and objectives; - take a long term strategic view of its procurement needs whilst assessing, reviewing and auditing its procedures, strategy and objectives - consider the whole life cycle of an acquisition from initial concept to the end of the useful life of an asset, including its disposal; - achieve value for money: - ensure that risks are identified, assessed and managed at all stages of the procurement process as per section 5.1 of this policy - can demonstrate that public money has been well spent; - are conducted, and are seen to be conducted, in an impartial, fair and ethical manner; - use strategic procurement practices and innovative procurement solutions to promote good value and sustainability, in particular making use of collaborative and partnership opportunities; - generate and support business in the local community; and - comply with legislation, corporate policies or other requirements, ensuring that all staff responsible for procurement and contract management are aware of and adhere to the legislative requirements, Council standards and best practice...